 a.
 Master's thesis and defense: The student, in consultation with his or her academic adviser and second reader, prepares and submits a written thesis.
 Once approved, the student must successfully provide an oral defense.
 The approved thesis is submitted according to guidelines of the Graduate School.

 i.
 An oral defense of the thesis.
 The student will answer questions from his or her graduate committee on all aspects of the thesis, as well as questions relating to the student’s coursework.

 b.
 Comprehensive examination: under advisement, the student will prepare three fields and will answer questions from his or her examiners.

 3. Demonstrated competence in a foreign language may be required.
 If applicable, competency examinations will be arranged by the thesis adviser and approved by the department chair.

 Required Courses* 18 cr

-Up to 6 credit hours may be taken in related disciplines with prior approval of the student’s adviser and the department chair.
+Up to six credit hours may be taken in related disciplines with prior approval of the student’s advisor and the department chair.

 Seminars 6 cr

 One additional 600 or 700 research seminar (3 cr)